BIOGRAPHY

-re-enactments.
-Her work has been exhibited, among other venues, at the 67th Salon de Montrouge, the Centre Pompidou, the Grande Halle de la Villette, Galerie13 (Paris), the Manuel Rivera-Ortiz Foundation (Arles), the Centre Photographique Marseille, the Grandes Serres de Pantin, the Institut Français in Mainz, Fest;tisztít Galéria (Budapest), the Ateliers de la Ville de Marseille.
-She completed a residency at Palazzo Butera through the Nouveau Grand Tour program of the Institut Français as well as at La maison dans Laquelle, a project by Lola Gonzàlez in Lisle, Dordogne.
+Emma Tholot (b.
+1994, France) studied visual arts at the École des Arts Décoratifs in Paris, the Beaux-Arts in Rome and in Annecy.
+She works and lives between Marseille and Paris.
+Her work has been shown in institutions such as the 67th Salon de Montrouge ; the Centre Pompidou, Paris ; the Grande Halle de la Villette, Paris ; the Centre Photographique Marseille ; the Château de Servières, Marseille ; the Grandes Serres de Pantin ; the Institut Français in Mainz ; the Manuel Rivera-Ortiz Foundation, Arles ; Fest;tisztít Galéria, Budapest.
+She has completed residencies at Palazzo Butera as part of the Nouveau Grand Tour program of the Institut Français, as well as at La Maison dans Laquelle, a project by Lola Gonzàlez in Lisle, Dordogne.
+In 2022, she received the Centre Pompidou Award at the Si Cinéma Festival for her film ¡Baila Maria!.
 She regularly collaborates with galleries and institutions to lead workshops, including at Galerie Municipale Jean Collet in Vitry, 19M in Paris, and the Centre Photo Marseille.

 Fisheye Magazine – ‘Les coups de coeur — Marina Viguier et Emma Tholot’